Haiku-art/MovieAppDemo/README.md

 <h1><b>MovieAppDemo</b></h1>

-A tiny movie app demo project with Ionic and React framework, where you can search for movies, series and episodes from IMDb.
+A movie app demo project with Ionic and React framework, where you can search for movies, series and episodes from IMDb.